-- Environmental triggers: Loud noises, bright lights, flashing lights, strong smells like paint thinner, extreme hot or cold temperatures, poorly ventilated spaces.
+- Environmental triggers.
+Loud noises, bright lights, flashing lights, strong smells like paint thinner, extreme hot or cold temperatures, poorly ventilated spaces.

-- Physical triggers: Fatigue, poor posture, lack of sleep, sudden and strenuous exercise, head and neck tension, low blood sugar.
+- Physical triggers.
+Fatigue, poor posture, lack of sleep, sudden and strenuous exercise, head and neck tension, low blood sugar.

-- Dietary triggers: Caffeine, alcohol, dehydration, irregular meal times, certain food additives such as aspartame and monosodium glutamate (MSG), chocolate, aged cheeses, salty foods and citrus fruits.
+- Dietary triggers.
+Caffeine, alcohol, dehydration, irregular meal times, certain food additives such as aspartame and monosodium glutamate (MSG), chocolate, aged cheeses, salty foods and citrus fruits.

-- Emotional triggers: Stress, shock, anxiety, low mood, tension.
+- Emotional triggers.
+Stress, shock, anxiety, low mood, tension.

-- Hormonal triggers: Menstruation, pregnancy, menopause, the combined contraceptive pill, hormone replacement therapy.
+- Hormonal triggers.
+Menstruation, pregnancy, menopause, the combined contraceptive pill, hormone replacement therapy.

-- Medicinal triggers: In particular, vasodilators and sleeping tablets.
+- Medicinal triggers.
+In particular, vasodilators and sleeping tablets.
 Always check the packet or consult a doctor to ascertain whether medications are associated with headaches before use.

 Although anybody can be affected by migraine headaches, certain factors render a person more likely to develop the condition.
 These include:

-- Having a family history of migraine headaches
+- A family history of migraine headaches

 - Being adolescent; most people are first affected by migraine headaches during puberty